dimaMachina/graphql-eslint/.changeset/dull-scissors-destroy.md

 uniquely named operations and fragments, for omitting false-positive/negative cases when operations and fragments are located in separate files.
 For this reason, these rules must be included in the recommended config

+- rename `relay` config to `schema-relay`

+> To avoid confusing when users extend this config for executable definitions (operations and
+> fragments)